 Superfund Chemical Data Matrix (SCDM)

-The Superfund Chemical Data Matrix (SCDM) is a source for factor values and screening concentration benchmarks that can be applied when evaluating potential National Priorities List (NPL) sites using the Hazard Ranking System (HRS).
-Factor values are part of the HRS mathematical equation for determining the relative threat posed by a hazardous waste site and reflect hazardous substance characteristics, such as toxicity and persistence in the environment, substance mobility and the potential for bioaccumulation.
-Screening concentration benchmarks are environment- or health-based substance concentration limits, including some developed by or used in other EPA regulatory programs.
-SCDM contains HRS factor values and screening concentration benchmarks for hazardous substances that are frequently found at sites evaluated using the HRS, as well as the physical, chemical and radiological data used to calculate those values.
-The accompanying SCDM Methodology report describes how data are selected or calculated for inclusion in SCDM.
+SCDM is a source for factor values and screening concentration benchmarks that can be applied when evaluating potential National Priorities List (NPL) sites using the Hazard Ranking System (HRS).
+Factor values are part of the HRS equation for determining the relative threat posed by a hazardous waste site and reflect hazardous substance characteristics, such as toxicity and persistence in the environment, mobility and the potential for bioaccumulation.
+Screening concentration benchmarks are environment- or health-based concentration limits, including some developed by or used in other EPA regulatory programs.
+SCDM contains HRS factor values and screening concentration benchmarks for hazardous substances that are frequently found at sites evaluated using the HRS, as well as physical, chemical and radiological data used to calculate those values.
+The accompanying SCDM Methodology describes how data are selected or calculated for inclusion in SCDM.

-On January 30, 2014, the EPA released an updated SCDM with many revisions to the HRS factor values and benchmarks.
+On January 30, 2014, EPA released an updated SCDM with many revisions to the HRS factor values and benchmarks.
 The revisions were based on a comprehensive review and update of all the information contained in SCDM.
 These revisions were necessary because of updates to some of the toxicity data, as well as updates to several of the equations used to determine screening concentration benchmarks.
 This update also provided increased consistency across EPA programs.
-One new entry (PDF) (1 pg, 32K) was added in the January 2014 version of SCDM that was not in the 2004 version or in the interim reports published between 2004 and 2014; no entries were removed.
 Following the January 2014 publication, revisions were made to SCDM on an as-needed basis to reflect changes within the cited references.
-The current version of SCDM is the June 2014 publication.
-A Change Control and Errata Sheet (PDF) (3 pg, 98K) is provided to document and track any changes or corrections that have been made since the January 2014 publication; these changes are reflected in the reports below.
+A Change Control and Errata Sheet (PDF) (24 pp, 265 K, About PDF) is provided to document and track any changes or corrections that have been made since the January 2014 publication; these changes are reflected in the SCDM Query and reports below.

-NOTE: Please do not assume that any substance not listed in the June 2014 SCDM cannot be used for HRS scoring.
-The number of entries in SCDM was greatly reduced in the 2004 version of SCDM to save resources in developing, updating and tracking changes in chemical properties.
-If values are needed for a substance that is not listed in the June 2014 SCDM and are thought to be critical to the listing decision, please request the value by calling the SCDM contact listed below.
-For all technical questions concerning SCDM, please contact the contact listed below.
+NOTE: Please do not assume that substances not listed in SCDM cannot be used for HRS scoring.
+If you have technical questions about SCDM, or if values are needed for a substance that is not listed in SCDM and are thought to be critical to the listing decision, please use the SCDM contact listed below.

 For SCDM information, contact: